 Below is an excerpt from a published Cochrane systematic review on 'Phototherapy for treating pressure ulcers' showing the search lines for the phototherapy concept (optimised for Ovid Medline) which could then be used in a different search and combined with other concepts.

 Systematic reviews in the Cochrane Library should all publish their search strategies and in many cases will show the search strategy they used for each database they searched (optimised for each database) - this normally appears in the Appendix of the full text for a Cochrane review.

-The PRISMA (Preferred Reporting Items for Systematic Reviews and Meta-Analyses) checklist states that Systematic Reviews should "present full electronic search strategy for at least one database, including any limits used, such that it could be repeated".
+The PRISMA 2020 checklist states for '#7 Search strategy' that you should "Present the full search strategies for all databases, registers and websites, including any filters and limits used".
+The 2021 PRISMA searching extension increases that to "Include the search strategies for each database and information source, copied and pasted exactly as run".
 However, unfortunately you may find that older systematic reviews and even some current ones may not do this.
 Note too that in some cases the full search strategy may appear as a supporting document on a journal site as opposed to forming part of the pdf of the article.

 Pay attention when looking to use a published search strategy to both the database and the platform it is hosted on and for which the search strategy has been optimised.
 If you are searching the same database on the same platform then you should simply be able to copy and paste the search strategy in to generate results.
 If you are uncertain about what the lines of the search strategy mean and what they are searching, e.g. exp, adj or .tw then see the information on the Advanced search techniques tab.